Senior Research Fellow; Associate Professor in Global Health Ethics; Wellcome Senior Investigator;

-Patricia’s primary expertise lies in Sociology and her current research interests intersect the Sociology of Science and Medicine, and a critical examination of ethics in practice.
-This work has been supported through a range of funders, the Wellcome Trust Investigator Award and the Research Council UK’s Grand Challenges Research Fund.
+Her research interests intersect the sociology of science and medicine, STS, bioethics and she has extensive experience of undertaking critical examinations of ethics in practice in different countries in Africa and South East Asia.
+This work has been supported through various funders, including the Wellcome Trust and the Grand Challenges Research Fund (GCRF).

 - WASH staff in Ebola treatment units in West Africa

-Patricia has been awarded a Merit Award by the University of Oxford in recognition of the standards of academic excellence in her role, as well as consistently exceeding the performance expected of a member of staff of her grade and responsibilities.
+Patricia was awarded a Merit Award by the University of Oxford.
 In 2015, Patricia was awarded a place on the prestigious Powerlist in recognition of her position as among <1% of Black British female academics employed by an Oxbridge institution.

 No Jab, No Job?
 Ethical Issues in Mandatory COVID-19 Vaccination of Healthcare Personnel.

 Gur-Arie R. et al, (2021), BMJ Glob Health, 6

 A graphic elicitation technique to represent patient rights.

 McGowan CR. et al, (2020), Confl Health, 14

 Structural coercion in the context of community engagement in global health research conducted in a low resource setting in Africa.

 Nyirenda D. et al, (2020), BMC Med Ethics, 21